 - High School or GED and some college coursework in Human Resources, Business, or related field

-- Experience in a Human Resources role in a large HR Department
+- Experience in a Human Resources role

 - Basic understanding of Human Resources practices